 Every couple of weeks you’ll need to clean the filter as it becomes filled with dust.
 This is located at the back of the DC12, but is easy to unclip.
 You can use a brush to remove dust, but we recommend a vacuum cleaner to remove any material that might reduce the efficiency of the machine.

 Surprisingly, the DC12 comes with a large 3.5 litre water tank.
-This is considerably larger than many other dehumidifiers.
+This is much bigger than many other dehumidifiers.
 If you want to minimise how often you’re required to empty the dehumidifier, the DC12 is one of the larger options in its price range.

 The water tank can be removed from the front of the machine.
 If you forget to replace the tank, an alarm sounds for approximately 10 seconds.
 While it’s great that the tank can be removed without moving the unit, it can be difficult to empty without spilling.